aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/jython/quick-start-in-jython/load-and-save-to-disk-in-jython/_index.md

 title: Load And Save To Disk in Jython – Aspose.Words for Java
 articleTitle: Load And Save To Disk in Jython
 linktitle: Load And Save To Disk in Jython
-description: "Jython: Load And Save Word Document To Disk using Aspose.Words for Java."
+description: "Load And Save Word Document To Disk using Jython."
 type: docs
 weight: 60
 url: /java/load-and-save-to-disk-in-jython/